 *This post is for information purposes only.

 As parents, we worry about our children.
-This intensifies when your child is autistic because you are suddenly faced with a lot of challenges and sometimes do not know what to do, not sure what to tackle first or are just exhausted.
+Same when your child is autistic because you are suddenly faced with a lot of barriers and sometimes do not know what to do or not sure what to tackle first.
 You can sometimes feel like you are going on a downward spiral without taking notice of the positives of parenting a child who is on the autism spectrum.